The Outdoor Classroom: Experiential Learning

 “Tell me, I’ll forget.
 Show me, I’ll remember.
 Involve me, I’ll understand.”

 Educators increasingly are searching for meaningful learning experiences to authentically meet the diverse needs of young people in their care.
-The “Outdoor Classroom: Experiential Learning” is a pedagogical approach well developed and practiced by some educators however there is a great interest in knowing more about its basis and implementation.
+The “Outdoor Classroom: Experiential Learning” is a well-developed pedagogical approach and practiced by some educators; and there is a great interest in knowing more about its basis and implementation.

 John Lawry is a leader in assisting schools with developing and embedding the Outdoor Classroom in their daily practice.

 Each session will begin with John’s presentation of his insights into the Outdoor Classroom.
-You are asked to read a weekly prescribed text, and to share your own experiences and thoughts in the discussion session following his lecture.
+You are asked to read a prescribed text each week, and to share your experiences and thoughts in the discussion session following his lecture.

 There will also be practical activities focused around craft/garden projects to complete as part of the learning in this course.

-A list of readings will be sent to enrolled participants and most of these will be available from our student portal of learning resources.
+A list of readings will be sent to enrolled participants and most of these will be available from our student portal.

 - Links with the environment as an agent in learning and teaching.